 Find the food-gathering tools used by Native Americans.
 What foods were gathered here?
-Go to www.christopherstill.com/mural_in_ages_past.htm to help you identify the objects.
+Go to christopherstill.com/fl-house-of-reps and click on this mural to be directed to a link with information to help you identify the objects.